TrustArc: History

 TrustArc was founded as a non-profit industry association called TRUSTe in 1997 by Lori Fena, then executive director of the Electronic Frontier Foundation, and Charles Jennings, a software entrepreneur, with the mission of fostering online commerce by helping businesses and other online organizations self-regulate privacy concerns.

-In 2000, TRUSTe became the first organization to join the Safe Harbor framework of the U.S. Department of Commerce and the European Union, and subsequently launched its EU Safe Harbor Seal Program.
-The EU-US Safe Harbor was agreed upon by the Department of Commerce and the EU to provide a framework for American companies to comply with European data and privacy standards.
+In 2000, TRUSTe became the first organization to join the Safe Harbor Principles of the U.S. Department of Commerce and the European Union, which was a framework agreed upon by the U.S. and the EU to provide a framework for American companies to comply with European data and privacy standards.
+TRUSTe subsequently launched its EU Safe Harbor Seal Program.

-In 2001, TRUSTe became a Children's Online Privacy Protection Act Safe Harbor organization for the Federal Trade Commission and thereafter launched its Children's Privacy Seal Program.
+In 2001, TRUSTe became a Children's Online Privacy Protection Act Safe Harbor organization for the Federal Trade Commission (FTC) And thereafter launched its Children's Privacy Seal Program.
 That year, Fran Maier, who had helped build Match.com and had been running the company following the departure of its co-founder, Gary Kremen, joined the organization as executive director.
 One of her first efforts was to address consumer issues with email spam, which at the time was estimated to comprise 59 percent of all email traffic.

 The same year, TRUSTe's founding executive director, Susan Yamada, who was formerly editor of Upside Magazine, resigned, though later went on to serve as board chair.

 In 2008, TRUSTe changed its structure from a non-profit industry association to a venture-backed for-profit company, raising its first round of capital from Accel Partners.
 This raised the question of whether a for-profit company would be less stringent on the companies it certifies than a non-profit.

 In November 2009, Chris Babel, former Senior Vice President of VeriSign's worldwide Authentication Services, joined TRUSTe as chief executive officer.
 Maier remained active in the company until 2014, serving variously as president, CEO and board chair.

 In 2013, TRUSTe was approved by the European Interactive Digital Advertising Alliance as an official certification provider for the EU Self-Regulatory Programme for Online Behavioural Advertising.
 The same year, TRUSTe was named the first approved Accountability Agent for the Asia-Pacific Economic Cooperation's Cross Border Privacy Rules System.

 In 2016, in an effort to help companies prepare for the European Union's General Data Protection Regulation, which extends the scope of the EU data protection law established in 1995 to all foreign companies processing data of EU residents, TRUSTe partnered with the International Association of Privacy Professionals to offer free compliance assessments of a company's privacy practices.

 On June 6, 2017, the company changed its name from TRUSTe to TrustArc.
+In 2019, the investment firm Bregal Sagemount acquired a substantial stake in TrustArc, and in 2025 the company was sold to Main Capital Partners.